 2 people favorited this theater

 The Logan Square, named for the northwestern Chicago neighborhood it was situated in, opened in 1913.
 It was originally a vaudeville house, but was soon acquired by the Lubliner & Trinz circuit and converted into a movie theater.
-It could seat almost 1320.
-The theater was renamed the Rio in 1934, and renamed the Mars in 1949.
+It could seat almost 1,320.
+The theater was renamed the Rio Theatre in 1934, and renamed the Mars Theater in 1949.

-The Logan Square Theater was different from another Logan Square neighborhood movie house, the Logan Theater, which is still open and operating as a quad, and originally was called the Paramount.
+The Logan Square Theatre was different from another Logan Square neighborhood movie house, the Logan Theatre, which is still open and operating as a quad, and originally was called the Paramount Theatre.

 Just login to your account and subscribe to this theater